alderhilldigital/gitbook-command-line-essentials/cp-mv-rm.md

 This will copy all the files in the projects directory with .html in the file name into a directory called html in the projects directory.

+# mv

+The mv command is short for '**m**o**v**e'.
+It has a similar usage to cp and rm but instead of copying or removing the files and directories it moves them leaving nothing in the original location.

+# rm

+The rm command is short for '**r**e**m**ove'.
+It has similar usage to mv cp and mv but instead of copying or moving the files and directories it removes them.